 Yes, I do have scars.
 And still, here I am.

 I got rashes from the life-vest as I snorkeled for the first time in El Nido–feeding the fish while being carried away by the beautiful corals swaying lazily from a sunken ship.
-I got sunspots and freckles from spending too much time under the sun, walking on the botanical garden, sitting by the waterfalls in a mountain somewhere, running by the beach and feeling the sand underneath my feet.
+I got sunspots and freckles from spending too much time under the sun, walking in the botanical garden, sitting by the waterfalls on a mountain somewhere, running by the beach, and feeling the sand underneath my feet.

 I was being told that I was stupid in Math because I was too interested in learning other subjects.
 I was being told that my dreams were unrealistic because I dreamed (too) big.
 I was being told that I did not belong because I did not conform to the way my relatives were living their lives and decided to find my own way to live my life.
 I got verbally attacked online because I decided to stand up for what I believe in and cut ties with people who dragged me down and insulted me and the things I did.
 I was being told that I was a fat whale because I ate when I was hungry.
 I got a friend stole from me because I trusted them and didn’t feel like I have to watch my wallet when they were in the same room with me.
 I got my heart broken many times because I had the courage to love again–knowing full well about what I got myself into: that it was risky and that I had no warranty.